Mila345/Sentiment-analysis/README.md

 python training_sent_an.py

 ### Word cloud generation
-To generate a word cloud visualization of the most frequent words in your text data, use the word_cloud.py script:
+To generate a word cloud visualization of the most frequent words in text data (External_data.csv), use the word_cloud.py script:

 python word_cloud.py